vordimous/wellageddev/content/posts/Docs Clarity and Organization plan.md

 ---
+title: How to Organize docs
 date: 2024-11-01T04:00:00.000Z
-description: why should DevRel be in Product
+summary: why should DevRel be in Product
-author: AJ Danelz
-hidden: true
+draft: true
 ---

-# **Docs Organization**

 ## **Outcomes**